MCResourcePile/mcresourcepile.github.io/CONTRIBUTING.md

 All records for StatTrack bow records are stored within a javascript file called `bow-records.js` which is located under each of the network's individual folder, under the materials folder, which is under the assets folder.
 The `bow.html` file does **not** need to be edited.

-* Lifeboat PC bow records: [`assets/materials/lifeboat/bow-records.js`](https://github.com/MCResourcePile/MCResourcePile.github.io/blob/master/assets/materials/lifeboat/bow-records.js)
+* Overcast Network bow records: [`assets/materials/overcast/bow-records.js`](https://github.com/MCResourcePile/MCResourcePile.github.io/blob/master/assets/materials/overcast/bow-records.js)
 * Avicus Network bow records: [`assets/materials/avicus/bow-records.js`](https://github.com/MCResourcePile/MCResourcePile.github.io/blob/master/assets/materials/avicus/bow-records.js)

 Below is an example of how the records for the map `Abandoned Zoo` will look inside of this file.